Trump’s pledge for Ukraine peace met with doubt, derision

 American public support is waning

-Still, Trump is leaning into a growing divide in American opinion over continued military support for Ukraine as the war has no end in sight.
+Still, Trump is leaning into a growing divide in American opinion over continued military support for Ukraine in a war has no end in sight.

-A new survey from the Pew Research Center published this week found the number of Republicans who say the U.S. should focus on problems at home rather than paying attention to issues overseas increased from 71 percent this year to 65 percent last year.
+A survey from the Pew Research Center published this week found the number of Republicans who say the U.S. should focus on problems at home rather than paying attention to issues overseas increased to 71 percent this year from 65 percent last year.

 The number of Americans who share that view overall is at 55 percent, up 4 percentage points from last year.

-The former president on Wednesday also refused to call Putin a war criminal, even after the International Criminal Court issued an arrest warrant for the Russian leader in March.
+The former president also refused to call Putin a war criminal Wednesday, even after the International Criminal Court issued an arrest warrant for the Russian leader in March.

 He said concerns about how long the war will last are valid but stressed that low intensity conflicts can drag out.